junxit/us-congress-bills-112/metadata.md

 - 2012-06-05 — Introduced in House
 - 2012-06-05 — Introduced in House
 - 2012-06-05 — Referred to the House Committee on the Judiciary.
+- 2012-06-06 — Committee Consideration and Mark-up Session Held.
+- 2012-06-06 — Ordered to be Reported by Voice Vote.
+- 2012-06-26 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Johnson (GA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-06-26 — Considered under suspension of the rules. (consideration: CR H3986-3991)
+- 2012-06-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5889.
+- 2012-06-26 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2012-06-26 — Placed on the Union Calendar, Calendar No. 395.
+- 2012-06-26 — Reported by the Committee on Judiciary.
+H. Rept.
+112-551.
+- 2012-06-26 — Reported by the Committee on Judiciary.
+H. Rept.
+112-551.